D# Minor #7m Pentatonic Guitar Scale

 Guitar Tips

 The D# Minor #7m Pentatonic scale contains 5 notes (D#, F#, G#, A#, D).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for D# Minor #7m Pentatonic